-So, I’ve seen these infinity scarves bouncing around online for some time now and always thought they looked like a pretty awesome way to stay ahead of the nursing modesty game (By the way, that’s just my personal comfort level – seriously, more power to ya, whoever embraces public breastfeeding with more enthusiasm than I!)
+So, I’ve seen variations of the DIY infinity nursing scarf bouncing around online for some time now and always thought they looked like a pretty awesome way to stay ahead of the nursing modesty game (By the way, that’s just my personal comfort level – seriously, more power to ya, whoever embraces public breastfeeding with more enthusiasm than I!)

 Anyway, I figured why not give it a go?
 I love scarves, tend to jump at the chance to design anything myself fabric/color wise and honestly, this was a useful project that I was able to keep under $5, thanks to a couple of Joanne’s coupons and some pretty nifty on-sale fabric.
 Sweet, right?